safalkhanal/Illumio-Ansible-Collection/README.md

 ### To add managed workload to PCE

-All that required for any OS (virtual or physical) to become a managed workload is to have a VEN installed on it using the script provided by the PCE<br>
+All that required for any OS (virtual or physical) to become a managed workload is to have a VEN installed on it using the script provided by the PCE
 1. First head to PCE and create a Pairing Profile (Pairing Profile is a configuration that allow user to apply properties to the workload as they pair with the PCE; Labels, policies, etc. are applied this way)
 2. Generate a pairing key/activation code for that Profile